opendatahub-io/maas-billing/docs/samples/models/README.md

 # Sample LLMInferenceService Models

-This directory contains  `LLMInferenceService` for deployment of sample models.
-Please refer to the [deployment guide](../deployment/README.md) for more details of how to test MaaS Platform with these models.
+This directory contains `LLMInferenceService`s for deploying sample models.
+Please refer to the [deployment guide](../../deployment/README.md) for more details on how to test the MaaS Platform with these models.
 # Deployment

 ```bash